 In Summary

-To see how difficulties with sensory processing and integration can affect adults in everyday life, take a look at a typical day in Lauren’s life.
+To understand how sensory processing and integration differences can shape daily life for adults, let’s take a look at a typical day in Lauren’s life.

 Lauren has just dropped her children off at school and is contemplating taking her dog for a walk.
 It is raining, and she doesn't feel like going, but if she doesn’t go for a walk in the morning, she feels dysregulated and has difficulty concentrating on her work.

-Sensory Integration Challenge: Sensory regulation.
+Sensory Integration Differences: Sensory regulation.
 Needs regular movement to regulate herself

 Lauren has received a furniture delivery for her home office.
 She feels very frustrated with herself as she didn’t book the assembly service because the bookshelf she ordered looked like it would be easy to put together.
 However, when she started to look at the materials and the instructions, she could not figure out how to do it and found herself getting more upset the more she tried to do it.